Quick Facts - Disability Support Pension December 2025:

 Reduction Rates:

-• 50 cents per dollar over income free area
+• 50 cents reduction for every dollar earned over income free area

 • Pension reduces gradually until cut-off point